niknows/patatap-clone/README.md

 <h1>Patatap App Clone</h1>
 <p>A project that resembles https://patatap.com/</p>
 <strong>How to play:<strong>
-Press a keyboard key to get a specific animation and sound effect.
+Press a keyboard key to get a specific animation and sound effect.<br>
   <a href="https://niknows.github.io/patatap-clone/
 ">Play</a>